 “It’s a gift to joyfully recognize and accept our own smallness and ordinariness.
 Then you are free with nothing to live up to, nothing to prove, and nothing to protect.
 Such freedom is my best description of Christian maturity, because once you know that your “I” is great and one with God, you can ironically be quite content with a small and ordinary “I.” No grandstanding is necessary.
 Any question of your own importance or dignity has already been resolved once and for all and forever.”

 — Richard Rohr

 Today i celebrate my smallness, ordinariness and the fact that i am imperfect with nothing to prove and nothing to protect.
-What a relief that i am supposed to find Him in “disorder and imperfection”.
-My prayer for you today is that you are content with who God made you to be.
+What a relief that i am supposed to find God in “disorder and imperfection”.
+My prayer for you today is that you are content with who the Creator made you to be.

 Alone we may be just imperfect and ordinary.
-But, with Him…anything is possible.
+But, with God…anything is possible.

 Now all glory to God, who is able, through his mighty power at work within us, to accomplish infinitely more than we might ask or think.
 Ephesians 3:20 NLT

 Whitney R. Simpson,